elaine-yuan/olympics_prep/README.md

 # olympics_prep
 This repository is a collection of AI-generated SQL challenges and their solutions.
 The challenges were generated based on an [ERD of the Olympics dataset](https://github.com/elaine-yuan/olympics_prep/blob/main/olympics_erd.png?raw=true).
+This prep is designed for a 7-question, 20-minute assessment.
+As a result, you may see shorthand column numbers used in place of column names in GROUP BY clauses to save time.

 ## Overview
 Database: Olympics